 Five Talents began working in Kenya in 2004 and has since established successful programs in several regions, working through our unique local Community Trust model.
 We partner with The Anglican Church of Kenya, emphasizing community transformation through training, mentoring and spiritual development.

 Butere Community Development Trust

 Savings and credit groups’ constitutions

 Good savings and loaning processes

 The success of our partner programs in Kenya is striking: from humble beginnings in 2006 (when the first 13 trust groups were established), we now have over 100 savings groups, consisting of more than 12,000 members with combined savings of over $2.5 million.

 The program emphasizes training and uses a savings-led model.
 Members learn key skills in financial management and business development.
 They also participate in community owned and managed, savings groups, meeting together on a weekly basis.
 Most members start as subsistence level farmers, but many end up developing new businesses.
 The groups loan savings to one another, setting their own payment schedules and interest rates with guidance from our local staff.
 They receive mentorship, share stories, and support one another in developing sustainable businesses.
 Over time, the local savings groups develop into Community Banks, providing a variety of financial services to their communities.
-Five Talents Kenya is rapidly growing and currently working to expand to three new regions: Kericho, Mbeere, and Murang'a South.
+Five Talents Kenya is rapidly growing and currently expanding in new regions.

 We'd appreciate your continued prayers for this transformative program.
-Please help us expand our work in Kenya either by making a one-time donation or learn more about our 1,000 Friends Campaign and become a Friend of Kenya.
+Please help us expand our work in Kenya either by making a one-time donation or learn more about how you can walk with us and become a monthly partner.